WafaJohal/wafajohal.github.io/_projects/cowriting_kazakh.md

 ---
 title: CoWriting Kazakh
 layout: page
-summary: A social robot to help the transition from Cyrillic to Latin alphabet in Kazakhstan
+description: A social robot to help the transition from Cyrillic to Latin alphabet in Kazakhstan
 tags:
 - cowriter
 - handwriting